-Staff in CORE work together to help each child to catch-up with their learning.
+Staff in The Hub work together to help each child to catch-up with their learning.
 They ensure that they are clear about all the child’s learning gaps and aim to ensure that their emotional and social needs are also addressed.
 Staff deliver an academically rigorous curriculum that enables each pupil to make better than expected progress, bridge gaps and keep up with new learning.
 We develop routines and consistency to support their anxiety.

 Mrs JackmanSpecialist Intervention Teacher & Forest School Lead